JMNAJE/data_analysis_capstone/README.md

 ## About

-Welcome!
-This analysis explores the statistics of the 2018 Major League Baseball (MLB) season, examining both individual player and team performance.
-The goal of this project is to ascertain whether there is any correlation between the top players and the most successful teams.

-Unlike other team sports, a high payroll, indicative of having the best players, does not always guarantee success.
-In basketball, securing the number one draft pick in the National Basketball Association  (NBA) can transform a franchise dramatically, whereas in baseball, a top draft pick may not necessarily secure a spot on a major league team.
+In this analysis of the 2018 Major League Baseball (MLB) season, I examined the performance metrics of both teams and individual players.
+Our primary focus revolved around identifying correlations between the top-performing players and the overall success of their respective teams.
+By delving into key statistical categories such as Runs, Hits, Home Runs, and Wins, W aimed to uncover insights into what factors most significantly contributed to team victories and, ultimately, postseason achievements.

 ## Data Sources

 CSVs:
-2018 Season
+<b>atbats.csv</b>
+This dataset contains the names of Major League Baseball players along with the number of games played, at-bats, runs, hits, and other measurable statistics for the 2018 season.

+<b>teams.csv</b>
+This dataset captures the statistics of all 30 Major League Baseball teams for the 2018 season.
+It includes team stats such as total wins and losses.
+Additionally, it encompasses overall team performance metrics such as runs, hits, home runs, and strikeouts.

-## Installation
+## Virtual Environment Installation

 Before you start to explore the project, please ensure you have met the following requirements: